Higher resolution image of FRT 2023 cohort in the Embassy office, Indonesia

 Nomination and application

 The FRT award program is only open to candidates from specific collaborating institutions in Indonesia.
 Every year, the collaborating institutions are provided with nomination instructions, including a link to the online application portal.
 Collaborating institutions conduct their own internal selection process and nominate a limited number of candidates to the ANU.
-Final selection from the batch of nominated candidates is done by ANU.
+The final selection from the batch of nominated candidates is done by ANU.

-For FRT 2023 round:
+For FRT 2024 round:

-Application / nomination instructions were sent to partner institutions in Indonesia on 31 August 2022.
+Application / nomination instructions were sent to partner institutions in Indonesia on 11 October 2023.

-Successful awardees will be notified by the end of 2022.
+Successful awardees will be notified by the end of January 2024.

 Further information